-It is important that students attend the exams where possible even if he/she believes the performance in the exam will be affected.
+It is important that students attend the exams, where possible, even if he/she believes their performance in the exam will be affected.
 If a student cannot attend an exam because of illness or misadventure, notify the Aurora College Coordinator immediately.
 Students should never risk harm in order to attend an exam, or attend an exam against medical advice.